SonarSource/sonar-.net-documentation/doc/installation-and-configuration.md

 	- Search for and locate the entry for sonar.jdbc.url.
 There are several copies of this setting based on database type.
 Make sure you select the entry for Microsoft SQL Server.

 		![](_img/sonar.ms-jdbc-sqlserver.png)
-	- Uncomment (i.e. delete the leading ‘\#’) the sonar.jdbc.url setting circled in the screenshot above and replace the connection string to match the server and database name for your machine.
+	- Uncomment (i.e. delete the leading ‘\#’) the sonar.jdbc.url setting highlighted in the screenshot above and replace the connection string to match the server and database name for your machine.
 Example: **sqlserver://localhost;databaseName=sonar;

 		![](_img/sonar.ms-jdbc-sqlexpress.png)

+		**>> NOTE >>** Microsoft JDBC driver is packaged with SonarQube 5.2.
+Earlier versions of SonarQube used the jTDS driver and the connection string format was different.
 		**>> NOTE >>** The jdbc driver installed with SonarQube requires the SQL Server Browser to be running.
 Check that it is running using the Services Console.

 	- Save and close the file.